Gibberlings3/Morpheus562-s-Kitpack/README.md

 Disadvantages:
 - May not turn undead.
 - May not exceed Proficient (one slot) in ranged or two-handed weapons.

+## Monks

+### Kaze no Kama

+The "Scythe of the Wind" is a monk dedicated to the pursuit of physical prowess.
+Training is focused on increasing the raw power of one's fists over learning attack techniques or healing abilities.
+Furthermore, the Kaze no Kama trains to improve his hardiness and resistance to typical attacks seen in combat at the expense of Magic Resistance that monks typically achieve.

+Advantages:
+- +1 to hit and damage rolls every 5 levels.
+- May use the Kai ability once per day.
+Gains one use at level 1 and an additional use every 4 levels thereafter.

+KAI: All successful attacks within the next round deal maximum damage.
+The duration increases to 2 rounds at level 5, 3 rounds at level 10, 4 rounds at level 15, and 5 rounds at level 20.

+- 10th level: Gains 10% resistance to crushing, slashing, piercing, and missile damage.
+An additional 2% is gained per level to a maximum of 40% at level 25.

+- Gains access to the Timeless Self High-Level Ability.

+TIMELESS SELF: The monk is no longer constrained by the trappings of time.
+The pause between casting spells and using abilities is erased and the monk becomes immune to Time Stop.

+Disadvantages:
+- May not use the Lay On Hands ability.
+- May not use the Stunning Blow ability.
+- May not use Quivering Palm ability.
+- Does not gain Magic Resistance starting at level 14.

 ## Mage